PRACTICE DIRECTION 51S – THE COUNTY COURT ONLINE PILOT

 5.7.the legal representative has an email address which can be used for the case;

-5.8.the fee for issuing the claim is paid in full, except if, and in so far as, it has not been remitted, in sterling and using a valid debit or credit card;
+5.8.the fee for issuing the claim is paid in full, in sterling and using a valid debit or credit card;

 5.9.the claim is conducted in English;